KapilanoDEV/IIB_ACEDocumentation/docs/introduction.md

 need MQ but now can install MQ on a separate server and connect remotely.
 IIB (V10) has Salesforce and NoSQL database connectivity.

+# Design, requirements gathering

+What questions will you ask?
+How will you implement these?
+For example, if you want to expose a web service what kind of notes will you take?

 [← Back to Main page](../IIB_ACE.md)